-I am rather on the fence when it comes to an all-out ban on Sunday trading.
-I can see where the Catholic Church, Solidarność and PiS are all coming from.
-They want to revitalise the meaning of the word “family”.
+Therefore, I can see where the Catholic Church, Solidarity and PiS are all coming from.
+They would like to revitalise the meaning of the word “family”.

-Even though I tend to favour tradition over consumerism, I also understand the concerns of students, busy people and small business owners who might view Sunday as the only day on which they can do their shopping.
+Even though I tend to favour tradition over consumerism, I also understand the concerns of students, busy people and small business owners.
+Many of them view Sunday as the only day on which they can do their shopping.

-Some families might be able to adjust to the ban and spend their time in a more “quality” way, for example, in nature or going for a walk in the park.
-Sadly, I believe that the majority might see the Sunday trading ban as reasonable motivation to spend more time with their mobile phones.
-That’s the way of the world right now.
-It’s all about the cell phones.
+People should try to adjust to the ban and pass their time in a more “quality” way.
+For example, they could spend time in nature or go for a walk in the park.
+Sadly, I believe that the majority might see the Sunday trading ban as reasonable motivation to while away even more time on their phones.

-All in all, I think that having one or two trading Sundays a month is a great compromise for everyone.
+All in all, having one or two trading Sundays a month is a great compromise for everyone.